-3.8.1 Every dissertation submitted shall be examined by at least two specialists approved by relevant Faculty/Institute Board and by Senate.
-At least one of the examiners must be the supervisor(s) of the candidate or a competent member of The Open University of Tanzania.

-- 3.8.2 The examiners shall be required to submit their reports about the dissertation within a maximum period of two months from the date of receipt.
+- 3.8.1 Every dissertation submitted shall be examined by atleast two specialists approved by relevant Faculty Board and by Senate.
+At least one of the examiners must be an academic staff (PhD holder) from other universities apart from The Open University of Tanzania. - 3.8.2 The examiners shall be required to submit their reports about the dissertation within a maximum period of two months from the date of receipt.
 If the reports are not received within TWO months, a REMINDER LETTER shall be written giving the examiner another ONE month.
-If the month given in the reminder letter elapses without any report being submitted, the dissertation shall be withdrawn and given to another examiner. - 3.8.3 Each examiner shall be required to summarize his report about the dissertation with definite recommendation for one of the following actions (see Appendix VI A). - i) The degree be awarded to the candidate unconditionally - ii) The degree be awarded subject to typographical correction/minor revisions. - iii) The degree be awarded subject to substantial corrections and reversion as indicated in the examination report. - iv) The degree not be awarded but the candidate be allowed to revise and resubmit his/her dissertation for re-examination. - v) The dissertation be rejected outright. - 3.8.4 A dissertation or thesis passes unconditionally must be submitted for degree award within one month from the date of the examination. - 3.8.5 A dissertation or thesis passed subject to typographical corrections/minor revisions must be submitted for degree award within two months from the date of the examination. - 3.8.6 A dissertation or thesis passed subject to substantial corrections and revisions as indicated in the examination reports must be submitted for degree award within three months from the date of examination.
-A small committee of three members (e.g. internal examiner, head of the department and one academic from the panel) will be formulated by the Chair of the panel to oversee and verify the corrections. - 3.8.7 A dissertation or thesis not accepted as it is but the candidate be allowed to revise and resubmit it for re-examination must be re-submitted within nine months from the date of the examination. - 3.8.8 Where the examiners are not in agreement in the overall recommendations, Senate's Postgraduate Studies Committee shall examine the case and recommend one of the following actions: - (i) The recommendation of the External Examiner(s) be adopted. - (ii) An additional independent examiner be appointed. - (iii) The relevant Faculty/Institute be requested to establish a panel from amongst the experts available to examine the candidate orally. - 3.8.9 Submission of corrected dissertations shall be within 3 months after approval of results by Postgraduate Studies Committee. - 3.8.10 Work rejected by examiners after re-submission shall not be accepted for re-examination at The Open University of Tanzania. - 3.8.11 Failure of a candidate to resubmit a corrected dissertation accompanied by an error-free certificate within three months after being allowed to incorporate corrections shall mean discontinuation from studies. - 3.8.12 Candidates are free to appeal to Senate against any decisions regarding awards of higher degrees.
+If the month given in the reminder letter elapses without any report being submitted, the dissertation shall be withdrawn and given to another examiner. - 3.8.3 Each examiner shall be required to summarize his/her report about the dissertation with definite recommendation for one of the following actions (see Appendix VI A). - i) The degree be awarded to the candidate unconditionally - ii) The degree be awarded subject to typographical correction/minor revisions. - iii) The degree be awarded subject to substantial corrections and reversion as indicated in the examination report. - iv) The degree not be awarded but the candidate be allowed to revise and resubmit his/her dissertation for re-examination. - v) The dissertation be rejected outright. - 3.8.4 A dissertation or thesis passes unconditionally must be submitted for degree award within one month from the date of the examination. - 3.8.5 A dissertation or thesis passed subject to typographical corrections/minor revisions must be submitted for degree award within two months from the date of the examination.

+3.8.6 A dissertation passed subject to substantial corrections and revisions as indicated in the examination reports.
+A candidate is usually given a maximum of six months to submit the revised document for re- examination.
+A small committee of two members (consisting of an internal examiner and the head of the department) will be part of the team to oversee and verify the corrections made by the candidate.
+After the submission of a revised dissertation to commitee members, the members shall be required to submit their reports to DPGS about the dissertation within a maximum period of one week from the date of receipt.
+Failure of a candidate to resubmit a corrected dissertation accompanied by an error-free letter (as indicated in Appendix XIII) within six months after being allowed to incorporate corrections shall mean discontinuation from studies.

+- 3.8.7 A dissertation or thesis not accepted as it is but the candidate will be allowed to revise and submit a revised work for re-examination within nine months from the date of the examination. - 3.8.8 Where the examiners are not in agreement in the overall recommendations, Senate's Research, Publication and Postgraduate Commitee (RPPC) shall examine the case and recommend one of the following actions: - (i) The recommendation of the External Examiner(s) be adopted. - (ii) An additional independent examiner be appointed.

+- (iii) The relevant Faculty be requested to establish a panel from amongst the experts available to examine the candidate orally. - 3.8.9 Work rejected by examiners after re-submission (for the second time) shall not be accepted for reexamination at The Open University of Tanzania. - 3.8.10 Candidates are free to appeal to Senate against any decisions regarding awards of higher degrees.